Jerik0/Codeup-extra-curricular/Presentation_Notes/word-problem-interpretation.md

 As I'm sure most beginner programmers experience in their early days of programming, they come across a word problem and it asks them for a specific thing... the only real problem is that they don't understand how to get the blinking cursor to turn into stuff.

-If this happens(ed) to you, worry not!
+If this happens to you, worry not!
 It at least happened to me, and most likely lots of others.

 If there are any 'main' skills in programming, I would say that 'code-interpretation' -or translating a problem from words to actual code- is one of them.